Going beyond Net Promoter Scores & CSAT: CX for Customer Retention

 Thank customers for choosing you over your competitors and for referring their friends and colleagues to you.
 There are many ways you can do this, ranging from a personal thank-you phone call or message, right through to a finder’s fee, or a full-blown loyalty program with rewards and cash prizes.

 You are four times more likely to close business with an existing customer than you are with a new prospect.
 So reward the customers that stick with you.

 Most customers who are unhappy don’t complain, they simply walk away.
 When someone takes the time and effort to complain, they’re giving you the chance to fix things.
 Tell them that you take these issues seriously, get them to explain the problem, and ask them how you can fix things.

 Resolve issues as quickly as possible.
 If you’re able to do this well, you can often turn the customer around so that they become a strong advocate for your business.
-In brief, you should treat your customers in the way they want to be treated.
+In brief, you should treat your customers the way they want to be treated.